Quickly knit up several washcloths with this Daisy Stitch Knit Dishcloth Pattern. They make the perfect for gifts or for

 I’m a sucker for funny commercials, and for that matter, tear-jerker commercials.
 The one of the male nurse who sings the Name Game song with his patient has been out for years, but gives me goosebumps and brings tears to my eyes every time.

 And the Geico commercial with the camel asking ‘Guess what day it is?’ is one that now has a permanent place in the lexicon of our country.
 So, with homage to the Geico Camel…’Guess what day it is?”…It’s ‘A New Knitted Washcloth Pattern’ Day!!

 This pattern is the latest of four knit & crochet washcloths that I’ve posted, and my second favorite after the Knot Another Washcloth pattern.

 This pattern uses the daisy stitch, which to me is an easier version of the lotus flower stitch.
-If you've never done these stitches, the key is not to knit too tightly.
+If you’ve never done a daisy stitch knitting pattern, the key is not to knit too tightly.

 If you want to resize your washcloth, I have explained that process on this post: How to Resize a Blanket, Washcloth or Towel.

-You could easily put together a little basket with your washcloths, maybe some lovely soap or other spa items.
-I'm going to be putting together some ‘packages' for some friends and family and have included some of my finds for your convenience.
+You could easily put together a little basket with your knit washcloths, maybe some lovely soap or other spa items.
+I’m going to be putting together some ‘packages’ for some friends and family and have included some of my finds for your convenience.